Writers Victoria offers courses run by Victorian, interstate and international tutors. Get to know them here.

-Andy Jackson is a poet and creative writing teacher, and was awarded the inaugural Writing the Future of Health Fellowship.
-He has been shortlisted for the Kenneth Slessor Prize for Poetry, the John Bray Poetry Award and the Victorian Premier’s Prize for Poetry.
+Andy Jackson was awarded the inaugural Writing the Future of Health Fellowship, and has been shortlisted for the Kenneth Slessor Prize for Poetry, the John Bray Poetry Award and the Victorian Premier’s Prize for Poetry.
 Andy has co-edited disability-themed issues of Southerly and Australian Poetry Journal, and his latest poetry collection is Human Looking, which won the 2022 ALS Gold Medal and the Prime Minister’s Prize for Poetry.

 Anna Kate Blair